 On April 30, 2020, the School received funding from the Paycheck Protection Program ("PPP") loan in the amount of \$484,638, which it applied for in response to the economic impact from the COVID-19 pandemic (see Note K).
 Interest accrues at a fixed rate of 1% and the loan matures in April 2022.
 The loan is subject to forgiveness if it is utilized for expenditures, such as certain payroll, rent, and utility costs, during a 24-week covered period.
 Loan payments are deferred until the Small Business Administration ("SBA") determines the amount of forgiveness and remits to the lender.
 However, if the borrower does not apply for forgiveness within 10 months after the last day of the covered period, monthly principal and interest payments will be required at that 10th month.
-The School utilized the loan proceeds for purposes that qualify the loan for forgiveness and management expects the loan to ultimately be forgiven in fiscal year 2021.
-The final guidelines have not been issued; therefore, the amount of the forgiveness cannot be determined at this time.
-The balance of the note payable at June 30, 2020 was \$484,638.
+The School utilized the loan proceeds for purposes that qualify the loan for forgiveness and the loan was fully forgiven in April 2021.
+The balance of the note payable at June 30, 2021 was \$-0-.